elastic/kibana/x-pack/plugins/alerting/README.md

 Params:

-See saved objects API documentation for find, all the properties are the same except you cannot pass in `type`.
+See the saved objects API documentation for find.
+All the properties are the same except you cannot pass in `type`.

 #### `GET /api/alert/{id}`: Get alert